-The shaft on the S7K stand-up putter is well balanced and fits well into the overall design on the club.
+The shaft on the S7K stand-up putter is well-balanced and fits well into the overall design of the club.

-The slant neck hosel is a simple design and connects the clubhead to the shaft.
+The slant neck hosel is simple and connects the club head to the shaft.

-On the S7K putter, the hosel is designed like this in order for the club to stand up on its own.
+On the S7K putter, the hosel is designed like this for the club to stand up on its own.

 Where all the magic happens.
 The main blade design feature on the S7K putter clubhead is the “dot” marker on the top.

-To sink more putts from 5ft away or more try lining up your putt as normal and use the three-line guides at the back of the putter to check line of sight from clubhead and ball to hole.
+To sink more putts from 5ft away or more, try lining up your putt as normal and use the three-line guides at the back of the putter to check the line of sight from clubhead and ball to hole.

 After this, stand up the club directly behind the ball and check again.